panpiort8/dl-project/README.md

 ### Methodology

-1. Train FPT on all datasets without the pretraining, but with freezing:
+1. Train Frozen Random Transformer (FRT) on all datasets without the pretraining, but with freezing:

 ```python
 experiments_params = dict(